OSC/ood-documentation/source/authentication.rst

 Authentication
 ==============

-Open OnDemand supports any authentication mechanism that works with an Apache HTTP Server.
+Open OnDemand supports most authentication mechanisms that works with an Apache HTTP Server.
 The Overview below explains the basic steps to take when setting up Authentication.
 We also provide a tutorial installing Keycloak as an OpenID Connect provider and then using that for authentication with OnDemand.